PrimosTI/softhsm2/samples/share-token-to-host.md

 > YOU MUST ANALYZE YOUR OWN SCENARIO AND TAKE THE APPROPRIATE SECURITY MEASURES, BY YOUR OWN RISK.

+# License

+Copyright © 2023 Primos TI

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 [Unix Domain Socket]: https://man7.org/linux/man-pages/man7/unix.7.html
 [SoftHSMv2 storage internals]: https://xakcop.com/post/softhsmv2/
-[share-token-diagram]: share-token-to-host.png "Sharing tokens to the host applications diagram"
+[share-token-diagram]: share-token-to-host.png "Sharing HSM tokens to the host applications diagram"